-(i) A corrective action plan shall be submitted within 120 days of the subsequent sample analysis date unless a petition for variance is filed in accordance with Sub-subparagraph (iii) of this subparagraph.
+A corrective action plan shall be submitted within 120 days of the (i) date of postal notice from the department that action is required under this subsectionsubsequent sample analysis date unless a petition for variance is filed in accordance with Sub-subparagraph (iii) of this subparagraph.
 The corrective action plan shall describe any repairs or changes in practices made to address the cause of the exceedance, and propose source control measures and a schedule for implementation.
 The implementation schedule shall include a schedule of all proposed corrective action activities and the date that corrective action will be completed.
 The department shall approve or disapprove the corrective action plan within 60 days of receipt.
 If the corrective action plan proposes actions to correct deficiencies with the liner, the proposed actions shall include repair or replacement of the existing liner, or construction and lining of a new impoundment.
 If liner repair is practicable, repairs shall be made pursuant to 20.6.6.17 NMAC or using a material that is equivalent to the existing liner with respect to material thickness and composition.
-Repairs shall be completed within 240 days of the subsequent sample analysis date.
-If liner repair is not practicable, the corrective action plan shall propose reconstruction and relining of the impoundment pursuant to 20.6.6.17 NMAC or construction and lining of a new impoundment pursuant to 20.6.6.17 NMAC within one year of the subsequent sample analysis date.
+Repairs shall be completed within 240 days of the date of postal notice from the department that action is required under this subsectionsubsequent sample analysis date.
+If liner repair is not practicable, the corrective action plan shall propose reconstruction and synthetic relining of the impoundment pursuant to 20.6.6.17 NMAC or construction and synthetic lining of a new impoundment pursuant to 20.6.6.17 NMAC within one year of the subsequent sample analysis date.
 Reconstruction or construction plans and specifications for the impoundment shall be completed pursuant to 20.6.6.17 NMAC and submitted with the corrective action plan.
 If a new impoundment is constructed the existing impoundment shall be closed pursuant to 20.6.6.30 NMAC.

 (ii) Within 30 days of the date of postal notice of the department's approval of the corrective action plan, the permittee shall initiate implementation of the plan.
 If the department does not approve the corrective action plan, the department shall notify the permittee of the deficiencies by certified mail.
 The permittee shall submit a revised corrective action plan to the department within 60 days of the date of postal notice of the notice of deficiency.
-The department shall approve or disapprove the revised corrective action plan within 60 days of the department for the department shall approve the revised corrective action plan within 60 days of the deficiency.
-The department shall approve or disapprove the revised corrective action plan to the revised corrective action plan within 60 days of the department shall approve or disapprove the revised corrective action plan to the department to be department by the department of the department does not approve the revised corrective action plan, or if the permittee fails to submit a revised plan as required by this subsection, the department may pursue enforcement actions authorized by Section 74-6-10 NMSA 1978.
+The department shall approve or disapprove the revised corrective action plan within 60 days of receipt.
+If the department does not approve the revised corrective action plan, or if the permittee fails to submit a revised plan as required by this subsection, the department may pursue enforcement actions authorized by Section 74-6-10 NMSA 1978.

 (iii) The permittee may investigate potential sources of contamination that may have caused a standard(s) to be exceeded.
 If such an investigation indicates that the source of the contamination is not the impoundment intended to be monitored by the well, the permittee may petition within 120 days of the subsequent sample analysis date for a variance from the requirements of this section in accordance with 20.6.2.1210 NMAC.
-It is the permittee's burden to prove any claim that the source of the contamination is not the impoundment intended to be monitored in the termittee shall submit a corrective action plan meeting the requirements of Sub-subparagraph (i) of this subparagraph within 60 days of the denial.
+It is the permittee's burden to prove any claim that the source of the contamination is not the impoundment intended to be monitored by the well.
+If the variance is denied the permittee shall submit a corrective action plan meeting the requirements of Sub-subparagraph (i) of this subparagraph within 60 days of the denial.